phax/ph-parent-pom/README.md

 ## News and noteworthy

 * v1.11.4 - work in progress
-    * Updated to dependency-check-maven 6.1.2
+    * Updated to dependency-check-maven 6.1.5
     * Updated to JUnit 4.13.2
     * Updated to JUnit 5.7.1
+    * Updated to license-maven-plugin 4.1
+    * Updated to maven-bundle-plugin 5.1.2
     * Updated to maven-checkstyle-plugin 3.1.2
+    * Updated to maven-jxr-plugin 3.1.1
+    * Updated to maven-plugin-plugin 3.6.1
     * Updated to ph-buildinfo-maven-plugin 3.0.2
     * Updated to ph-csscompress-maven-plugin 6.3.0
-    * Updated to spotbugs-maven-plugin 4.2.2
+    * Updated to spotbugs-maven-plugin 4.2.3
     * Removed ph-dirindex-maven-plugin
     * Improved the list of file extensions for license formatting
 * v1.11.3 - 2021-01-04